 Your heat pump relies on a series of electrical connections to operate safely.
 Over time, normal vibrations can cause these connections to loosen, which can lead to system failure or even create a fire hazard.
 During a maintenance visit, a technician will inspect all the electrical components, tighten any loose connections, and check for worn or damaged wires.
 This safety check ensures all parts are receiving the right amount of power and helps prevent unexpected breakdowns caused by electrical faults.

-Testing the Thermostat and Controls
+Calibrating the Thermostat

 The thermostat is the command center for your entire HVAC system.
 If it isn’t calibrated correctly, it can cause your heat pump to run too often or not long enough, leading to uncomfortable temperatures and wasted energy.
 A technician will test your thermostat to make sure it’s reading the room temperature accurately and communicating properly with the heat pump.
 They’ll also check that the system starts, runs, and shuts off correctly, ensuring smooth and efficient operation that keeps you comfortable.

-Clearing the Outdoor Unit
+Cleaning the Outdoor Condenser Unit

 The outdoor unit needs plenty of space to breathe.
 If it’s surrounded by leaves, grass clippings, or other debris, it can’t pull in enough air to work properly.
 This restricted airflow can cause the system to overheat and reduce its efficiency.
 A technician will clear away any debris from around the unit and inspect the fins to make sure they aren’t bent or damaged.
 They will also check that the unit is sitting level on its concrete pad, which is important for proper drainage and operation.